This is a list of courses with the subject code GRMN. For more information, see German (College of Liberal Arts and

 GRMN:2550 Mardi Gras and More: Cultures of Carnival 3-4 s.h.

 Literature and customs associated with carnival from antiquity through present day; readings on theories of carnivalesque (Mikhail Bakhtin, Peter Burke, and others); materials from three distinct carnival cultures—Renaissance Europe (Francois Rabelais, German carnival plays), 19th-century New Orleans, and present day Rio de Janeiro.
+Taught in English.
 GE: Values and Culture.
 Same as WLLC:2550.

 GRMN:2618 Film and Literature of the Holocaust 3-4 s.h.

 Nazi literature, literature of the Holocaust and the Opposition, and exile literature in English translation.
 Taught in English.
 GE: Values and Culture.
-Same as CL:2618.
+Same as WLLC:2618.

 GRMN:2620 Anne Frank and Her Story 3-4 s.h.

 Analysis of the Diary of Anne Frank, its media adaptations, and related materials (e.g., fictionalizations, additional first-hand accounts); examination of Holocaust in the Netherlands, Belgium, and other countries outside Germany; anti-Semitism, discrimination, tolerance, resistance, identity formation, human aspiration and belief.
+Taught in English.
 GE: Diversity and Inclusion.
+Same as WLLC:2620.

 GRMN:2630 German Cinema: Greatest Hits 3-4 s.h.